Pete Best: Difficulties between Mona Best and others

 Before Epstein took the Beatles on, Mona had been handling most of the management and promotional work.
-According to promoter and manager Joe Flannery, Mona had done a great deal for the band by arranging a number of important early gigs and lending them a badly needed helping hand when they returned from Hamburg the first time, but this came at the cost of having to contend with her overbearing nature.
-At this crucial time in the history of the Beatles, Lennon confided to Flannery that he considered Mona "bossy like [his aunt] Mimi" and believed that she was using the Beatles only for the sake of her son Pete, though this should be weighed against the fact that the Beatles' cordial relations with Mona soon resumed.
+According to promoter and manager Joe Flannery, Mona had done a great deal for the band by arranging several important early gigs and lending them a badly-needed helping hand when they returned from Hamburg the first time, but this came at the cost of having to contend with her overbearing nature.
+At this crucial time in the history of the Beatles, Lennon confided to Flannery that he considered Mona "bossy like [his aunt] Mimi" and believed that she was using the Beatles only for the sake of her son Pete.
+However, this should be weighed against the fact that the Beatles' cordial relations with Mona soon resumed.
 She often met them while visiting Neil Aspinall at his London home.
-On these occasions, the Beatles often had small gifts for her which they had acquired on their travels.
+On these occasions, the Beatles often had small gifts for her, which they had acquired on their travels.
 For her part, Mona allowed them to use her father's military medals in the photo shoot for the Sgt.
 Pepper album cover.

 Although Epstein's publicly stated reluctance to fire Best quickly became a matter of record in the early biographies, he had found Mona to be the cause of mounting aggravation.
-Epstein's distaste for her interference in the Beatles' management, including her "aggressive opinions about his handling of her son's career", was obvious to everyone, and he also reportedly considered Mona a loose cannon who must not be allowed to interfere in his operations.
+She had contractual ties to the band, making it difficult to dismiss Pete; breaking the group would nullify any contract Mona held.
+Meanwhile, Epstein's distaste for her interference in the Beatles' management, including her "aggressive opinions about his handling of her son's career", was obvious to everyone, and he also reportedly considered Mona a loose cannon who must not be allowed to interfere in his operations.
 Moreover, the very recent birth of her son Roag further complicated matters.
-Although Best himself was not personally responsible for this development, it may have still caused a scandal, at a crucial moment in the Beatles' career, had it become generally known, and Epstein may have been horrified at the prospect.
+Although Best was not personally responsible for this development, it might have caused a scandal at a crucial moment in the Beatles' career had it become generally known.
+Epstein would have been horrified at the prospect.